evanx/rquery/README.md

 #### Client cert

-For secure access to permanent keyspaces, let's try SSL client cert authentication on `redishub.com.`
+For secure access to permanent keyspaces, let's try SSL client cert authentication on `cli.redishub.com.` Incidently, this is the same server as `secure.redishub.com` but with different a default format, in particular plain text rather than JSON.

 Note that we will register an account using our Telegram.org username.
 (I like Telegram.org, have an Ubuntu phone, and want to build a Telegram Bot to win one of those prizes, woohoo!)